 This half term it will be children who didn't achieve their 25m badge will continue to go swimming on Fridays.
-These children will receive a letter with a slip to return.

 Children should arrive back at school around 15:35.
 Please inform Miss Nock or Mr. Pickering should you wish to collect your child either from the swimming pool or on route back to school.

 Every Monday afternoon, we will have a forest school session with Mrs Walker in the garden.
 Children will need sensible footwear (wellies are preferable) and suitable clothing for this.
 Particularly, as we head into the colder months, children will need a coat.

 This section will contain examples of the children's learning throughout the year.

 During forest schools today, we had a visit from a bee keeper.
 We learnt about bees, keeping bees and their habitats.
 We even got to taste honey.